OASSP/.github/profile/README.md

 We are building <a href="https://www.campus.oassp.org/index.html">Africa's First Virtual Space Sciences Campus </a>; We need You, to Help Us Build.

-Sponsor Us To <a href="https://www.campus.oassp.org/sponsor.html"> Keep  the Lights On</a> OR Sponsor  an Instructor<a href="https://www.campus.oassp.org/sponsor.html">To Pass On the Light </a>
+Sponsor Us To <a href="https://www.campus.oassp.org/sponsor.html"> Keep  the Lights On</a> OR Sponsor  an Instructor <a href="https://www.campus.oassp.org/sponsor.html"> To Pass On the Light </a>

 ## 👩‍💻 **Useful resources - where can the community find our docs?**